Prompts Without Evidence: How Neuroimaging Mentions Shift Clinical Vision-Language Model Predictions: Experiment

-Both datasets are governed by strict data-use agreements prohibiting redistribution and requiring formal application for access.
-To our knowledge, neither has appeared in any NLP or VLM publication, making contamination highly unlikely, a stronger control than benchmarks such as the 86-160 sample subsets of \citet{ceballos-arroyo-etal-2024-open} or the 197 Health and Medicine examples evaluated by \citet{ismithdeen-etal-2025-promptception}.
-Clinical variables are drawn from multiple CSV files, retaining the most recent value per participant.
-In consultation with domain experts in clinical psychology, we were suggested to exclude trivially discriminative features (e.g. suicidal thoughts) as they are strongly discriminative features that would make the task trivial for the model.
-By removing them, we ensure that tested models must reason rather than pattern-match.
 Table~\ref{tab:dataset_summary} summarizes class distributions.
-We refer to the full variable list in Appendix~\ref{app:for2107-variables}.
+Both datasets are governed by strict data-use agreements that prohibit redistribution and require formal application for access.
+To our knowledge, neither has appeared in any NLP or VLM publication, which makes training-data contamination unlikely.
+This provides a stronger control than is available with public benchmarks such as the 86 to 160 sample subsets used by \citet{ceballos-arroyo-etal-2024-open} or the 197 Health and Medicine examples in \citet{ismithdeen-etal-2025-promptception}.
+Both datasets contain many clinical variables drawn from multiple CSV files (full list in Appendix~\ref{app:for2107-variables} and Appendix~\ref{app:oasis-3-variables}).
+Some of these variables are easy classification shortcuts (e.g., suicidal thoughts).
+In consultation with domain experts in clinical psychology, we excluded such trivially discriminative features so that the tested VLMs cannot rely on trivially discriminative shortcuts to complete the task.